cromelex/pages-garden/content/technology/self-hosting/google photos takeout.md

 ## Immich-Go
 I have found that the easiest way to actually import your Google Photos into Immich is to use a nice little tool called [Immich-Go](https://github.com/simulot/immich-go).
 It is a terminal tool, but one that is simple to use.
+### Installing the tool
 Install it on the computer you downloaded the Google export into.
+It's as simple as downloading the latest release for your platform and extracting.
+It is also available via brew.
 After installation, verify that Immich-Go is working correctly by running `immich-go --version`.
 Note that you may need to invoke the program differently when Immich-Go is in the current directory:
 - Linux, macOS, FreeBSD: `./immich-go`
 - Windows: `.\immich-go`

 This should display the version number of Immich-Go and tell you it's working.

+### Importing you Photos
 Next, it's time to run the import.
 I recommend you check the [documentation](https://github.com/simulot/immich-go#from-google-photos-sub-command) for all the options available.
 At the very least you should run it with `--dry-run` to simulate all server actions, before trying it for real.
 You can also use `--date-range=YYYY` to try it with a single year, as a test, or to split the work over multiple sessions.
 Restarting an interrupted import won't cause any problems and will resume where it left off, without causing duplicates.